fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/Map.md

 # Map

 ## Properties
+### camera
+`VisualCamera` object with information about the position of the camera in visual mode.
+Read-only.
 ### isDoom
 `true` if the map is in Doom format, `false` if it isn't.
 Read-only.
 ### isHexen